icidasset/diffuse/src/Static/About/About.md

 ### I used version one, where's my data?

-There's a small link, or button if you will, on the `Settings -> Import / Export` page that will allow you to import data from version 1 of the app.
+There's a small link, or button if you will, on the "Settings -> Import / Export" page that will allow you to import data from version 1 of the app.
 Note that this will need to reflect the authentication/storage method you chose in version 1.